 The term "Graded Coins" is a reference to a coin's physical condition and appearance, that has been certified by a grading service.

-The scale to which coins are most commonly graded is referred to as the Sheldon Scale, named after William Sheldon who standardized grading coins in 1948.
+The scale by which all coins are graded by is called the Sheldon Scale, named after William Sheldon who standardized grading coins in 1948.

 As the industry standard, the Sheldon Scale helps dealers, collectors and investors determine the coins' condition for proper coin appraisal.